 “What got me into art therapy was how I used art while I was deployed, helping relieve stress.
 When I got back from my deployment, I read an article that introduced me to art therapy as a career.
 After doing some research, I realized this is something that could really benefit other veterans.
 By being able to give soldiers an option to express their feelings nonverbally, I believe they can overcome issues such as PTSD.
 Most soldiers who combat PTSD struggle with emotional numbing or avoidance of past incidents.
 Art therapy can alleviate these stresses in an alternative manner.
 Eventually, I would like to work in an environment such as a VA Hospital because I can relate to many of the veterans who are accessing care there.”

-(The above picture, crafted by Moeller, is that of MSG Catherine Harris and CPT Jennifer Moreno who were both KIA during a mission on Oct.
+(The above picture, crafted by Moeller, is that of MSG Catherine Harris and CPT Jennifer Moreno.
+CPT Moreno was KIA during a mission on Oct.
 6, 2013)

 In addition to painting, you are also studying crafts.
 How long did it take you to learn how to weave?

 “I’m actually taking it for a class right now.
 For the fine arts curriculum at Old Dominion you are required to take a crafts class so I chose weaving.
 I really didn’t have any expectations but I’ve found it to be so relaxing and it’s great for therapeutic reasons.
 I would actually love to incorporate it in my art therapy practice in the future.
 I also learned in my class that it’s great for wounded veterans to relearn their fine motor skills.
 There are looms that use hand pedals instead of foot pedals and the idea was to increase the use of their upper extremities, specifically use of all the fingers and thumb, wrist, elbow flexion and extension.
 All things that can be used for wounded veterans today.”

 Tell us something unique about yourself or your story that we don’t already know.